monkeyiq/filesender/README.md

 The following is a non exhaustive list of updates that are needed before a pull request is attempted:

-* have to test multiple chunk sample files
+* have to do more testing on multiple chunk sample files

-* add command line arguments to select which files to upload

 * TeraSender upload has not been tested.
 This would be the preferred upload method for best performance.

-* There is no download path.
-As upload is working the download code calls should be able to be added to the rest client.
+* Allow downloading all files in a transfer to a subdirectory.

 * Ensure that upload resume works.